-Whenever construction is to be performed on a residential or commercial property, it is codeimperative that any and all work conforms to the minimum standards and provisions of the building code.
+Whenever construction is to be performed on a residential or commercial property, it is imperative that any and all work conforms to the minimum standards and provisions of the building code.
 But just what is the building code, and why is it important?
 Let’s explore those answers here.

 What is the Building Code?